Some of the numbers presented in this website may not be the most recent available

 Known as Norsemen, Germanic people inhabited Sweden since prehistoric times.
 Vikings lived in the area to the 11th century after which Sweden began to unify as a Kingdom albeit with competition from other Nordic kingdoms.

 In 1319, Sweden and Norway united, joined in 1397 by Denmark in the Kalmar Union which lasted until 1523.
 From 1611 Sweden expanded to form the Swedish Empire, conquering parts of Russia and northeast Europe.
-An attempt to invade Russia led to the disastrous Battle of Poltava in 1709 and it lost much of its empire in the 1721 Treaty of Nystad.
+An attempt to invade Russia led to the disastrous Battle of Poltava in 1709.
+It went on to lose much of its empire in the 1721 Treaty of Nystad.
 Russia took Finland in 1809.

-The country fought its last war in 1814 when Norway was forced into a union which was peacefully dissolved in 1905.
+The country fought its last war in 1814 when Norway was forced into a union.
+This was peacefully dissolved in 1905.
 Sweden maintained neutrality and managed to keep out of both World Wars, although was generally under German influence.

 After World War 2 it has progressively built an industrialised economy but with agriculture remaining important.
 It joined the EU in 1995 after a fiscal crisis but rejected the Euro.
 Recently it has seen mass immigration.